-By the end of the small group session on “Physician Health, Impairment & Resilience”, students will demonstrate the ability to:
+By the end of the small group session on “Physician Impairment and Well-being”, students will demonstrate the ability to:

 - Understand the definition of “impairment” as it pertains to healthcare professional; recognize risk factors and warning signs of impairment.

-- Reflect on personal experiences either during medical school (or prior if applicable) when they were personally impaired, or at risk of impairment.
-If applicable, reflect on experiences during the clerkship year when they observed another student or supervising resident or attending who was impaired.
-Analyze their own reactions and how their personal context affected how they thought about or addressed impairment in themselves or others.
+- Reflect on experiences in which they or their peers/supervisors/others may have been impaired, or were at risk of impairment, in the professional realm.
+Analyze how their reactions and personal context affected how they thought about or addressed impairment in themselves or others.

-- Explore avenues for addressing impairment and for confronting a fellow impaired physician.
+- Explore avenues for addressing impairment and for confronting a peer or supervisor who may be impaired.

-- Reflect on the issue of “burn-out” amongst physicians and physicians in training.
+- Reflect on the issue of “burn-out” amongst physicians, residents and medical students.
 Resolve to maintain awareness of personal well-being and the well-being of colleagues.